Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 ## My thoughts
-- 3 x 3 design?
+- 3 x 2 design?
 - empathy verb (fear, haipa), source verb (tell, gaosu), preceiver verb (hear, tingshuo)
-- animate noun, collective noun, animate plural noun (John, university, friends)
+- animate noun, collective noun (John, university)
   -  ziji may be more likely to bound with singular nouns like john, and if we do not add another level of plural nouns, this might be a part of nature for the collective noun, since they may be plural by nature, and this may be a confounding variable.
+  -  questions:  collective plural noun

 ## Before experiment (norming?)